frlillian/NetworkSim/README.md

 - Implement mechine learning / fuzzing (3 weeks)

 - Save state to file and load on reload, so it doen't boot user on save

+- Add a delete button for vignettes (2 hours)